- Major Studies

 Users per printer (*)

 As noted above, in each chapter, the section on total IT spending and the section on IT operational budgets include a detailed analysis of IT budget line items as a percentage of the total.
-Line items include IT personnel, business applications, data center hardware/software, energy/utilities, IT facilities/floor space, network infrastructure, IT security, voice/data carrier expenses, PCs/end-user devices, printers/printing, and “other.”
-An example of the presentation of this data is shown in Figure 1-14.
-Please note that the percentages shown here do not represent the actual data in the report, but are only provided to illustrate the format of the data presented.
+Line items include IT personnel, business applications, data center hardware/software, energy/utilities, IT facilities/floor space, cloud infrastructure, network infrastructure, IT security, voice/data carrier expenses, PCs/end-user devices, printers/printing, and other.
+An example of the presentation of this data is shown in Figure 1.
+Please note that the percentages shown here do not represent the actual data in the report.
+They are only provided to illustrate the format of the data presented.

-As noted earlier, the staffing section of each chapter concludes with a breakdown of IT staffing ratios for 18 individual job positions, with each position provided as an average percentage of the total IT headcount.
-IT workforce job positions include IT managers; IT finance/vendor managers; project managers; clerical/administration; application developers; application maintenance support; business analysts; data management; quality assurance and testing; database administration; server support; network support; communications; web and e-commerce; security, help desk; desktop support; and documentation, training, and IT process/standards personnel and other.
+As noted earlier, the staffing section of each chapter concludes with a breakdown of IT staffing ratios for 19 individual job positions, with each position provided as an average percentage of the total IT head count.
+IT workforce job positions include IT managers; IT finance/vendor managers; project managers; clerical/administration; application developers; business analysts; data management; quality assurance and testing; DevOps engineers; database administration; server support; network support; communications; web and e-commerce; security, help desk; desktop support; documentation, training, and IT process/standards personnel; and other.

-An example of the presentation of this data is shown in Figure 1-15.
-Please note once again that the percentages shown here do not represent the actual data in the report, but are only provided to illustrate the format of the data presented.
+An example of the presentation of this data is shown in Figure 2.
+Please note once again that the percentages shown here do not represent the actual data in the report.
+They are only provided to illustrate the format of the data presented.

 This chapter provides an overview of the key findings from the full study and describes the contents of the subsequent chapters.
 It also includes information on the study participants and the survey methodology.

 In these three chapters, we analyze each of our IT spending and staffing metrics by organization size.
-This chapter classifies organization size differently than most classification schemes.
+These chapters classify organization size differently than most classification schemes.
 We use the size of the IT operational budget, as revenue is not always a good indicator of the size of the IT operation.
 This enables IT organizations to compare themselves against similar-size IT organizations.
 We define the size categories as follows:

 IT operational budgets less than $5 million